 Museum educators, curators, and special guests share some “stuff” from our past and “meet” people from our history who helped shape our present.
 We stream LIVE! from the museum’s exhibits and from history spots around the state.
 Join us via YouTube or Vimeo; viewers can ask questions during the program and we’ll answer them LIVE!

-Check out our free LIVE! programs for 2019-2020 and register below.
+Check out our free LIVE! programs for 2020 and register below.
+Additional resources for each LIVE! will be available closer to event date.
 And watch all previous LIVE! events through our Videos on Demand.

 The Capitol, Civics, and You!

 Civics: The rights and duties of citizenship.
 Can a single building encapsulate all that civics signifies?
 Probably not, but the North Carolina state capitol comes close.
 It was the original seat of the state’s three branches of government and has been the site for community celebrations and conversations throughout the years.
 Watch LIVE! as Capitol Site Administrator Terra Schramm, NC State Historic Sites Director Michelle Lanier, and museum educator Sally Bloom explore the “People’s House,” discerning how civics are and have been made manifest in its walls, and beyond.
 Discover how Lillian Clement Exum, Abraham Galloway, Henry Owl, and others expanded participation in North Carolina government as we discuss how individuals affect change.
 Text in questions, and we’ll answer them—LIVE!
 Sponsored by Blue Cross and Blue Shield of North Carolina.

 November 20, 2020

 Celebrate the 25th annual American Indian Heritage Celebration, an online-only experience this year, through LIVE! —and more!
 Register for our LIVE! experience of music and dancing performed by North Carolina’s American Indian groups, and sign-up here for other free interactive live-streamed and prerecorded events.